Contact Us

 Global Crowdfunding Market Report

 Yet, despite the dynamic development, the digital side of the industry is still in the early stages.
-For new crowdfunding platform businesses, this means they have even more diverse opportunities to raise game-changing capital online and keep up with new trends.
+For new crowdfunding platform businesses, this means they have even more diverse opportunities to raise game-changing capital online and keep up with the latest trends.

 The study by ResearchGate revealed that investors are most interested in creative and tech-oriented projects.
 Examples include developing a game, recording an album, or making a film.